 Official Video - The Great Australian Ride

-East to West for $4995!
-Single deposit holds your spot, remainder 1st July 2020.
+East to West.
 Includes the French Line and the Gunbarrel Hwy.
 A mass of other key places along the way.
 All new route to rock your ADV World.

 Worried about the tricky dune bits, no worries!
 Easier breakout section are offered.